DataDog/chaos-controller/docs/grpc_disruption/demo_instructions.md

 x
 ```

-For now, the only override available is and empty protobuf message denoted by `"{}"`.
+For now, the only override available is an empty protobuf message denoted by `"{}"`.
 Run `kubectl delete -f examples/grpc_override.yaml` to remove the disruption.
 You should see the logs you are following revert back to the original responses which successfully fill orders for `dog` and `cat` but not `mouse`.

 ### (4) Complex gRPC disruptions on dogfood application